Mae Ffarm Ofal Clynfyw’n gwmni cymunedol sydd yn cynnal a chefnogi pobl anabl a bregus trwy sawl prosiect dysgu

 We run work experience sessions as part of our work to help people become ‘more employable’.
 Kinora also runs a community gardening service, taking care of gardens belonging to elderly and housebound people.

 These programmes give people a chance to try more things, see what they like and, in some cases, move on into work.
-Many are linked to ASDAN accredited training which can help provide evidence of ability when looking for work.
+Many are linked to ASDAN certificated training which can help provide evidence of ability when looking for work.

 The Wheelie Good Idea